lbfalvy/react-await/README.md

 - The value itself under its own name
 - A promise under the value's name
-- A function that returns either the value or a promise to it, under the name `F$foo`.
+- A function that returns either the value or a promise to it, under the name `f$foo`.
 The function will be re-run whenever it changes.
-- An array containing a function on the first position followed by its   dependencies, under the name `F$foo`.
+- An array containing a function on the first position followed by its   dependencies, under the name `f$foo`.
 The function will be re-run whenever the parameter list changes.

 The above rules can also be applied to the `Comp` prop.
 In addition, if `Comp` turns out to be an object with the property `default`, that property is used instead.
 This serves to make code-splitting with ES modules easier.